Shanmukhapriya: Structure and Lakshana

 It is the 2nd rāgam in the 10th chakra Disi.
 The mnemonic name is Disi-Sri.
 The mnemonic phrase is sa ri gi mi pa dha ni.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 This scale uses the swaras chatushruti rishabham, sadharana gandharam, prati madhyamam, shuddha dhaivatam and kaisiki nishadam.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Natabhairavi, which is the 20th melakarta scale.

-Janya rāgams

-Shanmukhapriya has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for scales associated with Shanmukhapriya.

-Compositions

-Here are a few common compositions sung in concerts, set to Shanmukhapriya.